 The Argon system is the current primary central HPC resource.
-The system contains approximately 15,000 processor cores and 110 GPU accelerators.
+The system contains ~16,000 processor cores and 300 GPU accelerators.
 The system is combination of Infiniband and Omnipath high speed interconnects and is connected to the campus via multiple 10Gb ethernet connections.
 Click here for details of the Argon HPC Cluster.
 For information about buying nodes in the HPC clusters please visit this page.

-In May and June, 2019 the community was surveyed to solicit feedback regarding their needs.
+In Q2-19, the community was surveyed to solicit feedback regarding their needs.
 Survey results are available here.

-In response to community feedback, a request for purchase was issued and an award was granted in July.
-This has allowed us to make the following upgrades to the Argon HPC environment:
+In response to community feedback, a request for purchase was issued and an award was granted in July, 2019.
+This information allowed us to make the following upgrades to the Argon HPC environment:

-Hardware: Argon will soon (Q419) increase its power by 40 percent, with double the number of graphics processing units (GPUs).
-Up to eight GPUs will be available on a single system.
-The new hardware will be available in October 2019, and its warranty runs through October 2024.
+Hardware: Argon power was increased by 40 percent, with double the number of graphics processing units (GPUs).
+Up to eight GPUs are available on a single system.
+The new hardware was available in October 2019, and its warranty runs through October 2024.
 For more details, or to purchase a dedicated compute node, visit the Research Services website.

 Software: Argon’s software stack is now more flexible and agile than ever before.
 Fall 2019 updates were loaded to an environment module which allows new and old application versions to coexist in the stack.
 Initially, new compiler and OpenMPI versions were added, with Python-2 and Python-3 updates.
 Additional packages will be added in the future.
 For instructions on loading the environment module, visit the Research Services website.Questions?
 Please contact firstname.lastname@example.org.